tapis-project/documentation/source/technical/authentication.rst

 Deployment
 ^^^^^^^^^^
 The official Tapis deployment tooling targets the Kubernetes container orchestration platform.
-The project maintains a set of deployment templates which can be used in conjunction with a configuration file to deploy any number of Tapis services.
+The project maintains a set of deployment templates which can be used in conjunction with configuration files to deploy Tapis services.
 If your institution is interested in becomming a Tapis associate site please contact us.

 Details about the current list of sites is available from the tenants API.
 For example, one can retrieve the full list